 Activities we did and costs:

-- Skiing – this is the only activity we actually spent money on.
+This is the only activity we actually spent money on.
 We skied at the Céüse Ski Station which was 15 km away from our first chalet.
 Our costs including equipment rental were roughly €70/day for three people.
 It was a great station for all levels of skiers (two of us are still beginners).
 Here is a list of their fees.

-- Sledding – we brought our own sleds with us, but the first place we stayed at had sleds available free of cost.
+We brought our own sleds with us, but the first place we stayed at had sleds available free of cost.
 We did a lot of sledding as this is our 9-year old’s favourite activity.

-- Snowshoeing – you can bring your own snowshoes or rent them, but the second place we stayed at provided them to us at no extra cost.
+You can bring your own snowshoes or rent them, but the second place we stayed at provided them to us at no extra cost.
 We made good use of them, going for snowshoe hikes almost every day.
 When you are looking to rent a place to stay, ask the owners if they provide any free equipment.

-- Hiking – we absolutely love hiking.
+We absolutely love hiking.
 It might be one of our favourite activities regardless of season.
 We hiked almost every day with or without snowshoes depending on trail.

-- Playing in the snow – kids (and some grown-ups) just love snow and they can spend all day playing outside with it.
+Kids (and some grown-ups) just love snow and they can spend all day playing outside with it.
 We built several snowmen and dug some snow dune shelters.
 Just for fun.

-- Having a picnic in the snow – despite all the snow around us, we found the temperatures to be pretty warm most of the time.
+Despite all the snow around us, we found the temperatures to be pretty warm most of the time.
 We took advantage by having several meals outside.

-- Staying in – a couple of times the weather did not cooperate.
+A couple of times the weather did not cooperate.
 We did not complain.
 We used our time wisely playing board games, watching movies or just warming by the fire.